cefriel/mapping-template/README.md

 If RDF input files are provided it is bound to `RDFReader`:

-- `setPrefixes(String prefixes)`: set the RDF prefixes that should be concatened with the provided queries.
+- `setQueryHeader(String prefixes)`: set the RDF prefixes that should be concatened with the provided queries.
 - `executeQuery(String query)`: Executes a SPARQL query returning a list of rows as `List<Map<String,Value>>`.
 - `executeQueryStringValue(String query)`: As `executeQuery` but it returns a `List<Map<String,String>>` extracting the string value of each `Value` returned.
 The query, the duration and the number of rows returned are logged if the `verbose` option is enabled.
 - `executeQueryStringValueXML(String query)`: As `executeQuery` but it returns a `List<Map<String,String>>` extracting the string value of each `Value` returned and escaping XML special chars.
 The query, the duration and the number of rows returned are logged if the `verbose` option is enabled.